-One of the more affordable dash cams in Mio’s range, the MiVue C330 will set you back around £100 and offers full HD recording with automatic start, GPS tracking and speed camera warnings.
+One of the more affordable dash cams in Mio’s range, the MiVue C330 will set you back around £100 - although it can often be found for less online - and offers full HD recording with automatic start, GPS tracking and speed camera warnings.

 As well as its budget price, another selling point of the C330 is its compact size.
 At 51.2 x 62.6 x 37.4mm and weighing just 59.5g, you’ll barely notice it fitted to your windscreen.